Birdsville Hotel: The hotel

 Following Blair's death in 1898, title to all three blocks passed to Queensland Trustees (Charles H Morton was the licensee during this period), then to the Hayden family in 1912, the Gaffney family in 1918, and the Dixon family in 1947.
 In 1979, a sale was concluded with Australian adventurer Dick Smith but failed when the hotel burned down the day after contracts were signed.
 The hotel later featured as the major waypoint on Smith's Bourke to Burketown Bash charity race held in 1985.
 In 1980, David Brook, a descendant of the Gaffney family, and his friend Kim Fort purchased the hotel and held it for 40 years until selling to its current owners Courtney and Talia Ellis, co-founders of Outback Spirit Tours.

+In 1905, a cyclone destroyed all of the structures on the site other than those constructed in stone.
+Another cyclone led to the collapse of the southeast corner of the building in 1964.
+This section was reconstructed c.
+1990–91, although not to original detail.
+A fire destroyed the front bar, also in 1964; this has since been rebuilt.
+Recent major changes to the building have included the replacement of the front verandah, additions to the northern end, and reconstruction of the southeast section.
+Internally, no original finishes appear to exist; the floors have been laid in slate, walls plastered and painted, and ceilings altered.
+The building, however, retains its essential character.

 The building continues to function as a hotel, and has become nationally famous.
 With its longevity, romantic remoteness, and as a focus for festivities associated with the annual Birdsville Races, the Birdsville Hotel has become an outback icon.

-It is understood that in 1905 a cyclone destroyed all of the structures on the site other than those constructed in stone.
-In 1964 the southeast corner of the building collapsed, also as a result of a cyclone.
-This section was reconstructed c.
-1990–91, although not to original detail.
-A fire destroyed the front bar, also in 1964; this has been rebuilt.
-The major changes to the building have been the replacement of the front verandah, additions to the northern end, and reconstruction of the southeast section.
-Internally, no original finishes appear to exist as the floors have been laid in slate, walls plastered and painted, and ceilings altered.
-The building however retains its essential character.